ddiefenthaler/websocket-server/documentation/text/threads.md

 Regaring this little number only one queue for all worker threads is used.
 This is supject to change if it does not scale well however this is over the scope of this practical course.
+Internally the queue consists of multiple containers to allow differnt priorities.

 Instead of plain _select_ the library libevent is used.
 As this is directly feeded into the task queue the difference should nor be large.